OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 All changes are backwards-compatible.
 Any changes to data include automated migrations from previous versions back to version 3.0.1.
 Any exceptions are identified in the Components sections below.

+**Important**: If you are upgrading to 3.2.0 and using your own database solution (i.e. Amazon RDS), and not the Postgres image in the Reference Distribution, please make sure you have the Postgres "uuid-ossp" extension installed.
+If you are using the Postgres image from the Reference Distribution, then this extension will be installed for you once you pull the latest image from DockerHub.
+For more information about this change, please see the Postgres section, and OLMIS-2681 under the Requisition Service section.

+**Important**: 3.2.0 requires a data load script that must be run once in order to properly upgrade from an older version 3 to 3.2.0.
+To run this script, add ``refresh-db`` to your Spring profile.
+An
+example: ``export spring_profiles_active="refresh-db"``.
+You only need to run it the first time you start the server after upgrading to 3.2.0.
+For more information about this change, please see OLMIS-2811 under the Reference Data Service section.

 **Important**: 3.2.0 contains a data migration script that must be applied in order to upgrade from older version 3 to 3.2.0.
 This migration has its own GitHub repo and Docker image.
 See `Adjustment Reason Migration <https://github.com/OpenLMIS/openlmis-adjustment-reason-migration>`_.
+If you are upgrading from any previous version of 3 to 3.2.0, see the README file which has specific instructions to apply this migration.

 For background information on OpenLMIS version 3's micro-service architecture, extensions/customizations, and upgrade paths for OpenLMIS versions 1 and 2, see the `3.0.0 Release